Wandalen/willbe/doc/version2.eng/README.md

 </details>
 <details>
   <summary><a href="./concept/WillFileNamedAndSplit.md#Split-will-file">Split <code>will-file</code></a></summary>
-  Splitted <code>will-file</code> on two files - one for importing data another for exporting.
-Make possible splitting data related building and development of a module and data related its exporting and reusing by another modules.
+  Splitting <code>will-file</code> into two files.
+One of them is for importing data and the other for exporting.
+Its make possible splitting data related building and development of a module and data related its exporting and reusing by other modules.
 </details>
 <details>
   <summary><a href="./concept/Structure.md#Resources">Resources</a></summary>